Pickens High School Counseling Department

 Class Change Requests

-The Spring 2023 Class Change Request Form was taken down from the PHS Counseling Webpage on Friday, 1/13/23.
-There will be no more class changes for the Spring 2023 Semester after 1/13/23.
-If there is an extenuating situation in which a student might need a class changed for the Spring 2023 semester, then the student will need to come by the PHS Counseling Suite and pick up an Administrative Class Change Form.
+The Fall 2023 Class Change form was available July 26th through August 9th on the PHS Counseling Webpage.
+If there is an extenuating situation in which a student might need a class changed for the Fall 2023 semester after August 9th, then the student will need to come by the PHS Counseling Suite and pick up an Administrative Class Change Form.
 After completing the necessary steps outlined on the Admin.
 Class Change Form, then a PHS Administrator will make the decision if the class change request will be permitted or not.

 Please know that class change requests will not take place if they are for one or more of the following reasons: